examples of my work

 At the end I give the candidate an opportunity to ask the interview team questions.
 Usually these questions focus on experience levels of the team, team size, team dynamics, company history, etc.

-My experience with Jenkins includes installing, setup, plug-in installation, plug-in configuration & management, node creation and management (Linux & Windows) and job creation.
-Including writing Jenkins files in Groovy for pipeline jobs, like this example file.
+My experience with Jenkins includes installing, setup, plug-in installation, plug-in configuration & management, node creation and management (Linux & Windows), job creation and custom Jenkinsfiles for automation.